sky-chaser-high/adobe-illustrator-scripts/README.md

 Select the entire path with selection tool, and run this script.

 > **Note**
-> It is not necessary to select anchor points with direct selection tool.
+> It is not necessary to select anchor points with Direct Selection Tool.

 ### Requirements
 Illustrator CS or higher